 Send your follow-up email or phone call within 24 hours of the interview.
-This will reinstate your interest in the position and will allow you to stand out against the other interviewees.
+This will reinstate your interest in the position and allow you to stand out against the other interviewees.

 If you are calling your interviewer directly, and get their voicemail, leave a brief message.
 Include your full name and phone number, the name of the position, when you interviewed, a thank you, and a request for the person to contact you if you can provide any additional information.
 Try calling early or late in the day, as your contact will most likely be in the office and not in meetings.
 Here is an example:

-“Hello Mr. Smith.
+“Hello, Mr. Smith.
 This is Janet Right calling.
 I just wanted to say thank you for meeting with me yesterday to discuss the Principal position with the Samson School District.
 If you could please call me back at your earliest convenience with any questions you may have, I would appreciate it.
 My number is 555-555-5555.
 Thank you again for your time.”

 Double Check Names

 As part of your proofreading process, make sure that you double-check the spelling of the interviewer’s name and title.
 As well, ensure you have the correct email address.
-If you are unsure of the spelling or email address, you can always check the company website, LinkedIn, or collect business cards at the end of your interview.
+If you are unsure of the spelling or email address, you can always check the company website, or LinkedIn, or collect business cards at the end of your interview.

 Things to Avoid

 The main thing to focus on when preparing to send a thank you email, phone call, or follow up message, is to remain positive.
-It does not bode well for someone who sounds upset by how long the process is taking or demanding a timeline for when a candidate will be hired.
-This will most certainly deter any hiring manager from selecting you for the position no matter how qualified you are.
+It does not bode well for someone who sounds upset by how long the process is taking or demands a timeline for when a candidate will be hired.
+This will most certainly deter any hiring manager from selecting you for the position, no matter how qualified you are.

 Wrapping it up!

-Remember that the best follow-up conversations, whether it is through email or over the phone, need to be concise and polite.
-This is your opportunity to express your strong interest in the position and asking if there is anything else you can provide them to help make their decision in your favor.
+Remember that the best follow-up conversations, whether through email or over the phone, need to be concise and polite.
+This is your opportunity to express your strong interest in the education position and ask if there is anything else you can provide them to help make their decision in your favor.
 By getting in touch after an interview, you are not only showing your appreciation for the opportunity, but it also serves as a subtle reminder that you are the right fit for the organization.